Why is My Sheep Throwing Up? 6 Possible Reasons

 Similarly, ginger root has long been used as a treatment for nausea and can help to settle an unsettled stomach.

-However, if the vomiting persists or is accompanied by other symptoms, it is always best to consult with a veterinarian to rule out any serious health concerns.
+In most cases, home remedies are all that’s needed to treat vomiting in sheep.
+But, if the vomiting persists or is accompanied by other symptoms, it is always best to consult with a veterinarian to rule out any serious health concerns.

 When to Call the Vet

+First, consider whether the vomiting is accompanied by any other symptoms, such as diarrhea or lethargy.
 If so, it’s likely that your sheep is suffering from an illness or injury that will require professional treatment.

 Secondly, take note of how often your sheep is throwing up.
 If it’s happening frequently or persistently, it’s best to err on the side of caution and give the vet a call.